📢 Latest Update: UGC Discontinues CARE Journal Listing: New Guidelines for Selecting Peer-Reviewed Journals View Now

 About the Journal

-International Journal of Vaccines is a peer-reviewed open-access journal launched in 2024 that focuses on the International Journal of Vaccines was on all facets of vaccine research.
+International Journal of Vaccines [3048-5681(e)] is a peer-reviewed open-access journal launched in 2024 that focuses on the International Journal of Vaccines was on all facets of vaccine research.
 It explains the complex characteristics of atypical disease symptoms followed by chronic disease development, whose diagnosis results in the discovery of novel aspects or mechanisms in the pathology of that disease boosting the immune system, the body & natural system for combating disease.
 The International Journal of Vaccines is happy to accept research papers, review articles, case reports, and popular articles.
 In the field of medicine, it points the way toward the development of novel treatments or processes for the treatment of long-term illnesses.
 Scientific findings, both theoretical and experimental, should be published in as much detail as possible.
 The length of the articles is therefore not limited.
 To enable the replication of the results, all experimental and computational data must be made available.

 View full focus & scope More